Bird-of-paradise: Relationship with humans

 Societies of New Guinea often use bird-of-paradise plumes in their dress and rituals, and the plumes were popular in Europe in past centuries as adornment for ladies' millinery.
 Hunting for plumes and habitat destruction have reduced some species to endangered status; habitat destruction due to deforestation is now the predominant threat.

 Best known are the members of the genus Paradisaea, including the type species, the greater bird-of-paradise, Paradisaea apoda.
 This species was described from specimens brought back to Europe from trading expeditions in the early sixteenth century.
 These specimens had been prepared by native traders by removing their wings and feet so that they could be used as decorations.
-This was not known to the explorers, and in the absence of information many beliefs arose about them.
+This was not known to the explorers, and in the absence of information, many beliefs arose about them.
 They were briefly thought to be the mythical phoenix.
 The often footless and wingless condition of the skins led to the belief that the birds never landed but were kept permanently aloft by their plumes.
 The first Europeans to encounter their skins were the voyagers in Ferdinand Magellan's circumnavigation of the Earth.
 Antonio Pigafetta wrote that "The people told us that those birds came from the terrestrial paradise, and they call them bolon diuata, that is to say, 'birds of God'."
 This is the origin of both the name "bird of paradise" and the specific name apoda – without feet.
 An alternate account by Maximilianus Transylvanus used the term Mamuco Diata, a variant of Manucodiata, which was used as a synonym for birds-of-paradise up to the 19th century.

 Birdwatching

-In recent years the availability of pictures and videos about birds of paradise in the internet has raised interest of birdwatchers around the world.
-Many of them fly to West Papua to watch various species of birds of paradise from Wilson's Bird of Paradise (Diphyllodes respublica) and Red Bird of Paradise (Paradisaea rubra) in Raja Ampat to Lesser Birds of Paradise (Paradisaea minor), Magnificent Riflebird (Ptiloris magnificus), King Bird of Paradise (Cicinnurus regius), crescent-caped lophorina (Lophorina niedda), and Magnificent Bird of Paradise (Diphyllodes magnificus) in Susnguakti forest.
+In recent years the availability of pictures and videos about birds of paradise on the internet has raised the interest of birdwatchers around the world.
+Many of them fly to West Papua to watch various species of birds of paradise from Wilson's bird-of-paradise (Diphyllodes respublica) and red bird-of-paradise (Paradisaea rubra) in Raja Ampat to lesser bird-of-paradise (Paradisaea minor), magnificent riflebird (Ptiloris magnificus), king bird-of-paradise (Cicinnurus regius), Vogelkop lophorina (Lophorina niedda), and magnificent bird-of-paradise (Diphyllodes magnificus) in Susnguakti forest.

 This activity significantly reduces the number of local villagers who are involved in the hunting of paradise birds.